canonical/microceph/docs/tutorial/single-node.rst

 .. note::

-   Although you can adjust the file size and file number to your needs, with a recommended minimum of 2GiB per OSD, due to the overhead demanded by loop file usage, it is suggested to increase the number of files carefully.
+   Although you can adjust the file size and file number to your needs, with a recommended minimum of 2GiB per OSD, there is no obvious benefit to running more than three OSDs via loop files.
+Be wary that an OSD, whether based on a physical device or a file, is resource intensive.

 Recheck status: